anavilohia/Innov8/README.md

 ## Building and Running a Local Instance

-To set up and run the repository after installation, you can use the following commands inside LiveSched folder:
+To set up and run the repository after installation, you can use the following commands inside LiveSched folder.
+By default, the service operates in local mode, saving and loading files from local storage.
+If you would like to use Google Cloud Storage (GCS), you can enable GCS operations by passing the `--useGCS` flag as noted below.
+But please note that if you plan to run the service with GCS enabled, you need to install and set up [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk).
 <br/>
 <br/>